 South Canterbury has been the most successful of the three unions competing for the Hanan Shield (the others are Mid Canterbury and North Otago) since this was presented in 1946 by A.E.S.
 Hanan, the Mayor of Timaru.
 Since the inception of the National Provincial Championship in 1976, South Canterbury has enjoyed considerable success in the lower divisions.
 It won the second division in 1976, 1977 and 1981, and the third division in 1986, 1991, 1998 and 2001.

 S.J.
-Todd debuted for South Canterbury in 1986 and in a career spanning more than a decade made a record 152 appearances and scored a record 60 tries.
+Todd debuted for South Canterbury in 1986 and in a career spanning 16 seasons made a record 152 appearances and scored a record 60 tries.
 B.F.
 Fairbrother set the points-scoring record between 1981 and 1992 with 1042.

 The union’s colours are green and black.
 Along with Mid-Canterbury, Canterbury, Tasman, Buller and West Coast, South Canterbury is part of the Crusaders Super rugby franchise.